11 Characteristics of Spammy Backlinks

 Automated Tools and Services

-Automated tools used for generating backlinks
+Automated tools used for generating backlinks.

 Excessive Reciprocal Links